-A Principal Investigator (PI) is a qualified practitioner, who is qualified by education, training and experience, and has adequate resources to conduct a clinical trial.
+A Principal Investigator (PI) is a qualified practitioner or qualified pharmacist, who should be qualified by education, training and experience, and has adequate resources to conduct a clinical trial.
 A qualified practitioner is a locally registered medical practitioner under the Medical Registration Act or a registered dentist under the Dental Registration Act.
 A qualified pharmacist is a locally registered pharmacist under the Pharmacists Registration Act, who holds a valid practising certificate and is in active practice as defined in the Pharmacists Registration (Practising Certificates) Regulations.
 Please refer to the Ministry of Health's Guidance on Pharmacists as Principal Investigators for further details.

-For clinical trials assessing investigational products in specialised therapeutic areas, the PI should be at least an Associate Consultant (AC) or above in the specialised therapeutic area.
-This is because clinical trials in such therapeutic areas usually involve complex diagnostic evaluation of the disease condition, or study procedures that require specialised skills.
-A suitably qualified AC and above would have sufficient training and experience to conduct such clinical trials properly, as well as handle unforeseen adverse events or difficulties arising from the conduct of the clinical trial.
+For clinical trials assessing investigational products in specialised therapeutic areas, the PI should be at least an Associate Consultant (AC) in the specialised therapeutic area.
+This is because such clinical trials usually involve complex diagnostic evaluation of the disease condition, or study procedures that require specialised skills.
+A suitably qualified AC and above would have sufficient training and experience to conduct such clinical trials properly, as well as to handle unforeseen adverse events or difficulties during the conduct of the clinical trial.

-A PI should have a level of authority to supervise the clinical trial in addition to being able to make independent medical decisions during the trial.
-The level of supervision should be appropriate to the nature of the trial and the subject population.
+The PI should have a sufficient level of authority to supervise the clinical trial and to make independent medical decisions during the trial.
+The level of supervision should be appropriate to the nature of the trial and the trial population.

-If the PI has a conditional registration with the Singapore Medical Council which requires the doctor to "work under supervision", the doctor would be required to submit a statement from the doctor's supervisor indicating support for the doctor's involvement as the PI of the study, along with the clinical trial application to us.
+If the PI has a conditional registration with the Singapore Medical Council which requires the doctor to "work under supervision", the doctor would be required to submit a statement from the doctor's supervisor indicating support for the doctor's involvement as the PI of the study, as part of the clinical trial application to us.

 Regulatory obligations of a PI

 The regulatory obligations of a PI conducting a clinical trial are as follows: